 Rule 10308(c)(4)(A) provides that the Director appoints arbitrators "subject to availability and disqualification."
 "Availability" refers to the arbitrator's ability to serve on the case in the desired hearing location during the relevant time period.
-"Disqualification" could occur either when a disqualifying fact is revealed to the Director after the parties have completed the striking and ranking process, or when the Director consults with a ranked candidate just prior to appointment and the candidate, upon hearing more case-specific information, reveals information that the Director determines is a basis for disqualification.
+Disqualification" could occur either when a disqualifying fact is revealed to the Director after the parties have completed the striking and ranking process, or when the Director consults with a ranked candidate just prior to appointment and the candidate, upon hearing more case-specific information, reveals information that the Director determines is a basis for disqualification.
+In the latter case, the Director would either drop the arbitrator or disclose the information to the parties.